WasatchPhotonics/ENLIGHTEN/docs/BUILD_WINDOWS.md

 (missing dependencies psutil, \_fblas).

-To build an installer, you need to first install all dependencies for your platform, then run this from a Git Cmd shell (after Conda activation):
+To build an installer, you need to first install all dependencies for your platform, then run this from a Git Cmd shell (within your venv):

     scripts\bootstrap.bat installer (or "just-installer")